 An existing model can also be used to provide a new fiducial alignment, provided that it has features that have been modeled across the sections.
 For example,

-xfmodel sections.mod sections.xf2There is a script, Selfalign, that will do this operation as well as realign the model, producing new f transforms in a ".selfxf" file, new g transforms in a ".selfxg" file, and a new model ending in ".selfmod".
+xfmodel setname.mod setname_refine.xfThere is a script, Selfalign, that will do this operation as well as realign the model, producing new f transforms in a ".selfxf" file, new g transforms in a ".selfxg" file, and a new model ending in ".selfmod".
 Aside from convenience, the script has the advantage that it can be given a limited number of sections over which to find the alignment, and it will properly handle the transitions between the regions being realigned and those being left as they were.
 Use the ".selfxg" file like "setname_refine.xg" in the xfproduct command above to get new g transforms for building a new aligned stack.